ValerieHMoore/rails_project_sandwich_platter_js/README.md

-Welcome to Rails_Project_Sandwich_Platter!
+Welcome to Rails_Project_Sandwich_Platter_JS!

 Description:
 Users can sign up or login to create, view and edit sandwich recipes.
 You can only Create, Update or Delete your own sandwiches.
-This application was built using Ruby on Rails 5 and free photos from Unsplash.com.
+This application was built with a JavaScript front end and a Ruby on Rails 5 back end.
-You can watch a video walkthrough of this app here: https://youtu.be/3_nRXpG_umA
+You can watch a video walkthrough of this app here:

 Photo Credits:
 Homepage/index: Photo by OLA Mishchenko on Unsplash.